Home Delivered Meals

 The Home Delivered Meal Program is funded by federal, state and county funds and participant donations.

-Referrals will be accepted from all sources by calling the Aging & Disability Resource Center of the Lakeshore at 1-877-416-7083.
+Referrals will be accepted from all sources by calling the Aging & Disability Resource Center of the Lakeshore at 1-877-416-7083 or (920) 683-4180.
 A detailed phone interview may be necessary so that meals can be started promptly.
-A personal assessment will be completed no later then two weeks after beginning the Home Delivered Meals Program.
+A personal assessment will be completed no later than 30 days after beginning the Home Delivered Meals Program.
 At that time, the Nutrition Coordinator will determine continued eligibility.
 If found ineligible for the program, meal service will be canceled at that time.

 It is the expectation of the Program that participants will be home at the time of meal delivery.
 If a participant is unaccounted for at the time of the meal delivery, the volunteer will contact the Aging & Disability Resource Center of the Lakeshore office with this information.
 Office staff will then attempt to contact the listed emergency contacts, which the participant provided to the office for this suggested purpose.

 The emergency contact person will be asked to check on the welfare of the participant.
 If the contact person is unavailable or unable to follow-up with the participant, a safety check will be requested of the local police/sheriff’s department.

 Compliance with the program policies is required to assure on-going participation in the Home Delivered Meal Program and assure a quality service to the participant.